Cyfrin/Updraft/courses/blockchain-basics/1-basics/17-rollup-stages/+page.md

 ### Introduction

-A Layer 2 (L2) chains maturity is evaluated based on specific properties and categorized into **stages**.
+A Layer 2 (L2) chain's maturity is evaluated based on specific properties and categorized into **stages**.
 The [L2B team](https://l2beat.com/scaling/summary) provides an opinionated assessment to encourage a progression towards a greater decentralization.

 ### Rollup Stages